Make a booking request

 In southern Puglia, luxury vacationing in the land of trulli

-Located in Salento, at the southern tip of Puglia, the province of Brindisi is famed for its trulli, the iconic lime-washed houses with cone-shaped roofs.
-Though compact, Brindisi offers a varied landscape: rolling hills, forests, and trulli in the north, west, and center, with agricultural land to the south.
-The region offers several excellent accommodation options for travelers.
+At the southern tip of Puglia in Salento, the province of Brindisi is known for its iconic trulli—whitewashed houses with conical roofs—and its variety of landscapes: hills, forests, and trulli to the north, west, and center, and agricultural lands to the south.
+Visitors have plenty of great options when choosing where to stay.

 The stone bar at Masseria Belvedere.